tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/params.md

-# Params
+# Parameters

 A DSL has been provided for creating Parameters to store values like primitive types, collection types or domain specific types, to be used for `ParameterSets` in Events and Commands.
 This DSL is built over abstractions like `Parameter`, `KeyType`, etc. offered by CSW.
-Refer to the @extref[CSW doc](csw:params/keys-parameters) for more information about this.
+Refer to the @extref[CSW docs](csw:params/keys-parameters) for more information about this.

 ## Keys

-Following table lists all the key types, and their corresponding DSL provided.
+Following table lists all the key types, and their corresponding DSL.

 | KeyType             | DSL                  |
 | :-----------------: |:--------------------------: |